If you want to hammer your quads and build stronger and bigger thighs using the barbells, this blog is for you.

 - Raise your shoulders and hips at the same.

-- Your knees shouldn’t cross the front of the foot.
+- Your knees shouldn’t cross the front of your foot.

 Suggested sets and reps: Perform three to five sets of six to 15 reps.

-Alternate exercises: You can do machine leg press, hack squat, or smith machine back squat as alternatives to barbell back squat.
+Alternate exercises: You can do a machine leg press, hack squat, or Smith machine back squat as alternatives to the barbell back squat.

 3. Barbell Front Lunges

-The lunge is an excellent exercise for developing the lower body muscles, particularly the quads and hamstrings.
-It targets your quadriceps differently than the squats and helps add strength and definition to your legs.
+It targets the thighs differently from the squats and helps add strength and definition to your legs.

 Steps to perform barbell lunges: